opencog/atomspace/opencog/matrix/README.md

 biology, the left side might be a GeneNode, and the right side a ProteinNode.

-The core idea is that the AtomSpace can hold sparse matrix data; in a certain sense, the AtomSpace was designed from the get-go to do exactly that.
-Once you realize that your data can be seen as a kind of matrix, you can then apply a variety of generic matrix analysis tools to it.

-Another way to arrive at this idea is to view your data as a graph, (of vertexes connected with edges) and then realize that any graph can be described in terms of it's adjacency matrix.
-This directory provides tools to work with a graph from the point of view of its being an adjacency matrix.

 Thus, generically, a "matrix" in the AtomSpace is simply a collection of Atoms, all of the same kind and general structure, with some identifiable sub-part, called "the rows", or the "left atoms", and some other identifiable sub-part, called "the columns", or the "right atoms".
 As long as one can easily identify all of the Atoms that belong to the